shishkina/LECTURE_U02_D10_Express-MVC-CRUD-misc/README.md

 ## Fixing some bugs

 1. See line 6 in `models/quote.js`. **Question: why did we have to do that?**
+2. See line 6 in `views/quotes/quotes-index.ejs`. **Question: what did we change?
+Why do you think we had to do that?

 ## Lab!